alexanderzafirov/markov-gibberish/README.md

 - Tests are located under the `test.scala` package

 ### Known limitations
-It could happen that the algorithm ends up in a state from which there is no way out i.e. there is the word that is selected only appears as a value in the map but not as a key.
+It could happen that the algorithm ends up in a state from which there is no way out i.e. there is the word that is selected only appears as a value in the map but not as key.
 That leads to an error whenever that word is used as key lookup in the word-to-word map.
-For simplicity this not is resolved rather simply communicated to the user through a proper response code and error message.
+For simplicity this not is resolved rather communicated to the user through a proper response code and error message.
 To mitigate this scenario two strategies are to be followed:
 - provide richer input texts - with more words and/or with repetitive words
 - provide shorter `length` parameter - which unfortunately results in simpler and uninteresting output